National Historic Parks General Regulations

 (2) Where the owner, lessee, licensee or occupier of any premises where a nuisance exists fails, after reasonable notice from the Superintendent, to abate the nuisance and, where necessary, clean up the premises, the Superintendent may take such steps as are necessary to abate the nuisance and clean up the premises.

-15 (1) It is prohibited, without a permit issued for this purpose, for any person to use, occupy, reside or camp on any land in a Park or erect or use any structure in a Park or park any vehicle in a Park for the purpose of camping.
+15 (1) No person shall use, occupy, reside on or camp on any land in a Park or erect or use any structure in a Park or park any vehicle thereon for the purpose of camping unless he is the holder of a permit authorizing him to use that land for that purpose.

 (2) Nothing in this section prevents a person from using the facilities provided in a public picnic ground for the preparation and consumption of meals.